 for a very tall person.
 There is a town of Langen in the district of Cuxhaven, in

 and Lower Saxony.

-Another 365 words (26 lines of text) covering the years 1184, 1291, 1350, 1519, 1567, 1711, 1733, 1764, 1824, 1828, 1835, 1848, and 1875 are included under the topic Early De langen History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our De langen research.Another 365 words (26 lines of text) covering the years 1184, 1291, 1350, 1519, 1567, 1711, 1733, 1764, 1824, 1828, 1835, 1848, and 1875 are included under the topic Early De langen History in all our PDF Extended History products and printed products wherever possible.

 Some of the first settlers of this family name or some of its variants were: Robert Lang, who was the first of the Langs to arrive in the New World.
 He came to Charlestown, Massachusetts in 1620.
 Johann Lange came to St. Christopher in 1635.
 A number of Langs emigrated to England